-6.3 Life Cycle Impact Assessment
+6.3 Principles of Life Cycle Impact Assessment-Carbon Footprint

-The process, methods and requirements of hydrogen life cycle impact assessment refer to ISO 14044.
+The process, methods and requirements of hydrogen life cycle impact assessment refer to ISO 14067 Section 5.4.

-A description of the following items is given for a hydrogen pathway.
+A description of the following items is given for each stage of the life cycle of a hydrogen pathway.